Short Season Tomatoes

 Pineapple Heirloom Tomato

 These fast growing bi-color fruits are famous for their sweet and fruity low acid flavor.
 A beautiful tomato with a unique color of yellow on the outside and red streaks inside.
 The Pineapple tomato vines set fruit fairly early, and also ripen quickly.
 In mid-summer, they seemed to stop blooming, then they put on another flush of production in late summer/early fall (if the weather holds!).
 The fruit is very lovely when sliced, and has great flavor.
 One big slice of this tomato on bread with mayo makes a great summertime sandwich.
+They say 85 days on this tomato but we seem to get them earlier.

 For Faster Harvests, Start Tomato Seeds Indoors!